Pilates training plan

 Pilates, mobility work, strength training, cross training: What’s best?

-- Want to improve your core strength and running economy?
-Consider adding Pilates and strength training to your plan.
+- Want to improve your posture and running economy?
+Go for Pilates and strength.

 As featured in